wright-group/WrightTools/docs/quickstart.rst

 ^^^^^^^^^^

 :meth:`WrightTools.artists.interact2D` uses Matplotlib's interactive widgets framework to present an interactive graphical interface to a multidimensional data object.
-You must choose two axes two plot against in the central two-dimensional plot.
+You must choose two axes to plot against in the central two-dimensional plot.
 All other axes are automatically represented as "sliders", and you can easily manipulate these two explore the dataset in its full dimensionality.
 See :ref:`artists` for an example.

 Process Data
 ------------

 Now let's actually modify the arrays that make up our data object.
+Note that the raw data which we imported is not being modified, rather we are modifying the data as copied into our data object.

 Convert
 ^^^^^^^